IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 - You have `podman` or `docker` installed.
 - You have access to the internet.

-## What is Container
+## What is a Container

 Compared to virtual machines, containers supports virtualization at the process level.
+Think of them as virtual processes.
+The isolation abstraction provided by the operating system makes the process think that it's running in its own virtual machine.
+As processes, containers may be created, started, and stopped much more quickly than virtual machines.

-Everything you need to run your software, from the operating system and up, is stored in a special file called a container image.
+Everything you need to run your application, from the operating system and up, is stored in a special file called a container image.
+Container images are self contained and portable.
+You may run one or more instances anywhere.
+And you don't have to worry about missing prerequisites, because all prerequisites are stored in the image.

 Container images are created via tools such as `docker` or `podman`.
-When you start a container, it is run as a process.
-But the isolation abstraction provided by the operating system makes the process think that it's running in its own virtual machine.
-You may also start the same image multiple times, as multiple virtual processes.
-As virtual processes, containers may be started and stopped much more quickly than virtual machines.

-When you build a new container image, you usually start with an existing image.
 Existing images are hosted in container registries.
 For example, docker hub, or registry.access.redhat.com, or your own internal registry.

 If you need more background on containers: https://www.docker.com/resources/what-container